Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 # INTRODUCTION

 Floyd is programming language that aims to compete with languages like Java, C++, Rust, Go, Javascript and Python.
-When you write Floyd programs you write functions and complex data structures.
-You use the built in features to setup your program's concurrency and parallelism and how the program communicate with the world around it.
+Floyd cares about low level things like micro benchmarks and CPU memory hardware as well as high level things like APIs, components, containers and virtual processes.

 Floyd generates native machine code but also comes with a byte code interpeter.

+This document assumes the reader knows basic programming concepts like variables, functions and types.
+It comes in two parts.
+The first is the user’s guide which explains how to use Floyd to build programs, the unique features of Floyd and its most important concepts.
+The second part is the reference manual that goes through every feature and explains in detail how they work.

 # CONTENTS